 Can you imagine waltzing into a job interview, with zero experience, and suggesting to an employer that you need to be paid the average $65,000 for an entry-level job as a software developer?
-A lot of people do, and some of those people go on to become billionaires.
+A lot of people do, and some go on to become billionaires.

 Next: Finance makes money.

 - Out of the top 100 richest people in the world, nine started out as stock brokers.